Affiliate links on Android Authority may earn us a commission. Learn more.

 But while Zoom’s security is officially superior, the company has been in the spotlight for privacy concerns lately, forcing them to freeze new features for 90 days.
-Despite privacy updates and fighting Zoombombing, the company can’t catch a break as over 500,000 stolen accounts are being sold online.
+Despite privacy updates, improving encryption, adding the ability to disable personal meeting IDs, and fighting Zoombombing, the company can’t catch a break as over 500,000 stolen accounts are being sold online.

-It’s not a good time for Zoom, and the security conscious among you will probably want to stick with Hangouts, at least for some time.
+No huge issues have shown up in some time, but the security-conscious among you will probably want to stick with Hangouts, at least for some more time.

-Hangouts Meet is part of the G Suite subscription, but as mentioned early in this article we aren’t focusing on the paid version of Hangouts today.
+Hangouts Meet is part of the G Suite subscription, but we aren’t focusing on the paid version of Hangouts today, as mentioned early in this article.
 The Classic Hangouts version is completely free.

 Zoom has a free plan, and it is technically better than Google Hangouts if you are looking for more functionality.
-The only true limitations with the free Zoom account is that video calls between more than 2 participants are limited to 40 minute sessions.
-You are also capped at 100 participants with a free Zoom account, but that is still much better than Hangouts’ 10-person limit.
+The only true limitation with the free Zoom account is that video calls between more than 2 participants are limited to 40-minute sessions.
+You are also capped at 100 participants with a free Zoom account, but that is still much better than Hangouts’ 25-person limit.